 A fear of snakes is understandable, albeit unnecessary in my opinion, but an extreme fear does nothing to help anyone.
-It’s obviously unpleasant for the person experiencing the emotion, it sets a bad example for children, and it’s damaging for wildlife because it’s usually a sign of a lack of understanding about the animal in question.
+It’s obviously unpleasant for the person experiencing the emotion, it sets a bad example for children, and it’s damaging for wildlife because it’s usually a sign of a lack of understanding about the animal.

 The last post encouraged an appreciation of snakes.
-This post will help you to teach your child to stay snake safe without having to fear them.
+This post will give you some tips on how to teach your child to stay snake safe without having to fear them.

 What can you do to teach your child about the dangers of snakes?

-It’s important to be prepared if you and your family live near the bush or are avid bushwalkers or campers.
+It’s important to be prepared if you and your family live near the bush, are avid bushwalkers or love camping.
 Whist doing this activity, try not to dramatise the situation, keep to the facts and stay positive toward snakes.

 Talk about why some snakes can be dangerous.